melvint-comp/United-Hacks-V6/README.md

 *See [docs/ethics.md](/docs/ethics.md)*

-#### Resonance intentionally dares to tackle:
+---

-*A deeply human problem, across cultures, platforms, and contexts, at a global scale.*
-This hackathon version proves feasibility, not completeness.
+###### Resonance tackles *a deeply human problem, across cultures, platforms, and contexts, at a global scale.* This hackathon version proves feasibility, not completeness.